MihaiAlexandruMilitaru/Airflow/README.md

 # Airflow Connections Setup

-This README provides instructions for configuring necessary connections in the Airflow UI to ensure integration with services like PostgreSQL, Slack, and Spark.
+This README provides instructions for configuring necessary connections in the Airflow UI, and additional key-value setups required for integration with services like PostgreSQL, Slack, Spark, and others.

 ## Prerequisites